 Dogs have significantly evolved over the years and scientists marvel at their evolutionary changes.
 In fact, scientists study canine ancestry as an evolutionary model, noting the contribution ancient humans made to the evolutionary progress of the domestic dog.

-Early man needed dogs to perform daily tasks, and unknowingly selected certain canine genes as he bred dogs to fulfill specific needs.
-He selectively mated dogs to produce physical traits that made better hunters, workers, or protectors.
-Dog breeds became more specialized and numerous as man essentially accelerated the process of natural selection.
-Man tweaked evolution!
-But how?
+Early humans needed dogs to perform daily tasks, and unknowingly selected certain canine genes as they bred dogs to fulfill specific needs.
+They selectively mated dogs to produce physical traits that made them better hunters, workers, or protectors.
+Dog breeds became more specialized and numerous as humans accelerated the process of natural selection.
+But how did this happen?
 What genetic changes resulted in so many different canine body types, body sizes, coat colors, and temperaments?

 Selective Breeding

-Creating over 400 breeds of dog did not happen overnight.
-The creation of a pure blood line occurs over many generations, but starts with the mating of two dogs that exhibit desired traits.
-Then the best pups of the litter are identified for future breeding.
-Man may have thought, “This male and this female dog are both good herders.
-We could breed them together and make more good sheepdogs!”
-After breeding and selecting the “pick of the litter” over many generations, consistently good pups are produced and a new breed is formed.
+Creating nearly 400 dog breeds did not happen overnight.
+The creation of a pure bloodline occurs over many generations but starts with the mating of two dogs that exhibit desired traits.
+After that, the best pups of the litter are identified for future breeding.
+Humans may have thought, "This male and this female dog are both good herders.
+We could breed them together and make more good sheepdogs."
+After breeding and selecting the “pick of the litter” over many generations, good pups are consistently produced, and a new breed is formed.

-Out of necessity, early man practiced selective breeding for function and introduced many new dog breeds.
-At the end of the 19th century, however, breeding for fun, not function, took precedence.
+Out of necessity, early humans practiced selective breeding for function and introduced many new dog breeds.
+At the end of the 19th century, breeding for fun, not function, took precedence.
 Affluent members of society enjoyed showing off their unique dogs and more breeds arose.
 The distinction of being “best” was sought after, so competitions were organized with written breed standards to ensure fairness in the show ring.
-Regardless, if selective breeding is performed for need or entertainment, the goal is to produce the best of the breed.
+Whether selective breeding is done for need or entertainment, the goal is to produce the best of the breed.

-Selective breeding has coerced Mother Nature into creating hundreds of distinct canine breeds with very little genetic variation within a breed.
+Selective breeding has created hundreds of distinct canine breeds with very little genetic variation within a breed.
 Basic genetics illustrates that chromosomes come in pairs with one coming from each parent.
 When closely related dogs are bred (inbreeding), they are more likely to carry the same genes for the same traits and produce pups with the desired qualities (phenotypes).

 Identifying Breeds

 Adding mixed breeds to the canine family further enlarges the tree and entangles the branches.
 In the past, dogs of mixed lineage were identified by their looks.
-A dog might have Dachshund legs, a Collie snout, or Bassett Hound ears.
-Identifying the breeds that are “mixed” is a guessing game unless DNA analysis is utilized.
+A dog might have dachshund legs, a collie snout, or Bassett hound ears.
+Identifying the breeds that are “mixed” is a guessing game unless DNA analysis is used.

 Several companies offer DNA tests to pet owners who want to know what kind of dog they have or to potential pet owners who want to know more about a dog before they add one to the family.
 How big will he get?
 Will she have long or short hair?
 Is he good with children?
 Knowing a pet’s breed can also shed light on possible health issues the dog may face.
-So, if a dog does not come with a paper trail outlining his ancestry, his breed can be identified with some degree of accuracy.
+If a dog does not come with a paper trail outlining his ancestry, his breed can be identified with some degree of accuracy using a DNA test.
 Even if a dog has a long lineage, a DNA test can verify the breed or combination of breeds.

 The Wide World of Dogs

 After generations of targeted breeding, the dog genome is more varied today than it was 14,000 years ago when the dog was first domesticated and intentionally bred.
-But most breeds are the result of breeding practices that spanned only the last 200 years.
+Even so, most breeds are the result of breeding practices that spanned only the last 200 years.